kitschpatrol/yanki-connect/readme.md

 <!-- /short-description -->

+> \[!IMPORTANT]
+> Yanki Connect is feature-complete but will remain zero-versioned until it's been thoroughly tested.
+Please exercise caution and make backups of your Anki notes until the 1.0.0 release.

 ## Overview

 Yanki Connect exists to streamline development of JavaScript and TypeScript applications that use Alex Yatskov's [Anki-Connect](https://foosoft.net/projects/anki-connect/).
 The library provides extensive type annotations for the Anki-Connect API, and includes a turn-key client implementation.